rymarinelli/ComPromptMized/README.md

 ./start_demo.sh --mail
 ```

 By default the script assigns Mailcow to the `172.30.1.0/24` subnet to avoid conflicts with existing Docker networks.
 Override this by setting `MAILCOW_IPV4_NETWORK` to a CIDR range like `10.99.0.0/24` (and optionally `MAILCOW_IPV4_ADDRESS`) before running if your environment requires a different range.
+In `mailcow.conf`, `IPV4_NETWORK` should contain only the base network (e.g. `172.30.1` for the default) because the compose file appends `.0/24` automatically.

 Press `Ctrl+C` when you're finished with the demo; the script automatically shuts down the Mailcow stack and removes its network to prevent conflicts on the next run.